Royal Baby: Kate Middleton Reportedly Gives Birth To Third Child, A Boy, At Lindo Wing

 — People (@people) April 23, 2018

-Arhur, Albert, Alexander, Jack and James are where the smart money lies at betting house William Hill, while Paddy Power has Thomas in the lead, followed by Arthur, Phillip, Edward and Henry.
+Arthur, Albert, Alexander, Jack, and James are where the smart money lies at betting house William Hill, while Paddy Power has Thomas in the lead, followed by Arthur, Phillip, Edward, and Henry.

 Kate’s Battles With Morning Sickness